jeversonmiotti/Jelastic-Zabbix-Server/text/success-email-en.md

 2. Verify Zabbix prerequisites.

 3. In the third step, you need to enter the Database information.
 Keep MySQL selected and enter the host, database name, user, and password as provided in this email.
+Uncheck the option: Database TLS encryption

+4. In Settings, add the name for Zabbix, choose the timezone and the desired theme.

-4. Review the installation and proceed to the next step.
+5. Review the installation and proceed to the next step.

-5. Click the "Install" button and wait for the installation to complete.
+6. Click the "Install" button and wait for the installation to complete.

 Access details for LiteSpeed WebAdmin Console: